Read Gottfried Wilhelm Leibniz with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Leibniz’ 7 greatest contributions to philosophy.

-The central claim is this: Here is an annotated list of Gottfried Wilhelm Leibniz’s 7 greatest contributions to philosophy.
+In plain terms: An annotated list of Gottfried Wilhelm Leibniz’s 7 greatest contributions to philosophy.

-The added historical insight is that Gottfried Wilhelm Leibniz is best read as a method of pressure, not only as a set of theses.
+Gottfried Wilhelm Leibniz is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Monadology

-Leibniz’s theory that the universe is composed of simple substances known as monads , which are indivisible, indestructible, and have no physical extension.
+Leibniz’s theory that the universe is composed of simple substances known as monads, which are indivisible, indestructible, and have no physical extension.
 Each monad reflects the entire universe in a unique way and operates according to its internal principles.

 Pre-established Harmony